XenonShawn/Orbital22/README.md

 Features to be completed by the mid of June:

-* Individual should be able to add in their own orders
+* Supper hosts will be able to create a supper jio in the DMs with the Bot
-* Allow host to indicate minimum order, any discounts, order location, cut off timing, other information
+  * Host can indicate extra information (eg minimum order, any discounts, order location, cut off timing)
+  * Host can close the supper jio here as well
+* The supper jio can then be shared to any group
+* Individuals should be able to add, update and delete their own orders
 * Bill calculation - GST and Service Charge (if applicable)
-* Final ordering list
+* Produce final ordering list

 Features to be completed by the mid of July:

+* Automatic splitting of bills
+* Users can indicate that they have paid
-* Splitting of bill, recurrent reminders for users to pay
+* Recurrent reminders for users to pay if they have yet to indicate they have paid
 * User friendly features - Save previous orders/favourite orders

 ## Tech Stack

-1. Telegram API
-2. Python
+1. Python
+2. `python-telegram-bot` to interface with the Telegram API. v20 is used despite being a pre-release, as it supports `asyncio`.
+3. Heroku will be the hosting solution, using their provided Heroku Postgres for storage.
+4. `sqlite3` will be used temporarily while prototyping the bot.